orrollo/LSH.Generic/README.md

 # LSH.Generic
-An simple LSH implementation as a library
+A simple LSH implementation as a library